gsferreira/gsferreira.github.com/src/workshops/test-driven-development-csharp.md

 If you've built C# .NET applications and written some unit tests before, you have all the prerequisites needed.

 This won't be a passive experience.
 I believe in learning by doing, so prepare for two days of hands-on work and collaborative problem-solving.
-Warning: This is not a lecture-type workshop—come ready to participate actively.
+Warning: This is not a lecture-type workshop.
+Come ready to participate actively.

 **What will you need?**